rails/rails/guides/source/action_view_overview.md

 #### time_zone_select

-Return select and option tags for the given object and method, using +time_zone_options_for_select+ to generate the list of option tags.
+Return select and option tags for the given object and method, using `time_zone_options_for_select` to generate the list of option tags.

 ```ruby
 time_zone_select( "user", "time_zone")